 In conclusion, although the four-day week may be appealing right now, I can’t seem it working for organisations past the immediate future.

-For more Lorien industry insights, click here.
+For more Lorien Recruitment industry insights, head to our Insights page.
 If you have any thoughts on this piece or the four-day working week, I encourage you to reach out to me here.